All the tests that you issue will be visible in the Results section, at the bottom of Live number testing.

 • red if it does not match.

-If you click on the value in Phone/SMSC column you will be able to get more information:
+If you click on the value in SMSC column you will be able to get more information:

 If the test is successfully received by our test number and the SMSC value is shared by the MNO in the PDU, we automatically and free of charge run an HLR query on it in order to retrieve more information about it: MCC, MNC and provider for that particular SMSC value.